-The purpose of the Annual Report is to provide readers with a clear understanding of the financial information and operations of the 31, 2024).
+The purpose of the Annual Report is to provide readers with a clear understanding of the financial information and operations of the Regional District at a point of time (December 31, 2024).
 The report is divided into three sections:

-- Regional District at a point of time (December The SCRD realized a change in its financial equity with an increase in net financial assets to \$54,882,474 in 2024 from \$39,005,808 in 2023.
-This is a positive indication of the financial health of the SCRD and is reflective of 1.
-Introductory Section: Provides an overview of the Regional District; our role, the increase in reserve funds available to fund vision and strategic direction.
-It includes the future capital maintenance and replacement nature and scope of the services provided plans. as well as highlights and accomplishments; - 2.
+- Introductory Section: Provides an overview of the Regional District; our role, vision and strategic direction.
+It includes the nature and scope of the services provided as well as highlights and accomplishments; - 2.
 Financial Section: Presents the 2024 financial statements, notes, supplementary schedules, and the Independent Auditors' Report for the Regional District; - 3.
 Statistical Section: Presents a variety of statistical and financial information on a five-year comparative basis.